Have you tried to search for Singapore’s statistics on cancer?

 As you can see, cancer accounted for 28.80% of deaths and is the number 1 cause of death in Singapore.
 It also means that close to 1 in every 3 deaths is due to cancer.

-Because of cancer, roughly 15 Singaporeans are dying every day.
+And because of cancer, roughly 15 Singaporeans are dying every day.

 2) 1 in 4-5 Singaporeans Are Expected to Get Cancer